GMLC-TDC/HELICS/docs/Public_API.md

 This file defines what is included in what is considered the stable user API for HELICS.

 This API will be backwards code compatible across minor version numbers, though functions may be marked deprecated.
 Functions an any other header will not be considered in versioning decisions.
 If other headers become commonly used we will take that into consideration at a later time.
+Anything marked private is subject to change and most things marked protected can change as well though somewhat more consideration will be given.

 The public API includes the following
  - Application API headers